irik77587/power-menu/README.md

-# power-menu
+# Power Menu
 A gnome shell extension.
 Provides seperate menu for power options.
-The old hybrid sleep may not function properly.
-Try the new hybrid sleep which is actually suspend-then-hibernate.
 To use `Hibernate` [manually enable][1] it.

 ### To install any extension
 1. unzip the zip file